top of page

 These bottles are all around $25 a pop, which was normally what I'd spend on an average bottle.
 A quality non-alcoholic wine that tastes equivalent to its alcoholic counterpart must use quality ingredients and sophisticated winemaking techniques.
 And since I'm looking for something that tastes (almost) as good as the real stuff, the cheapskate in me has to take a back seat on this one.

-My No. 1 Wine Tip
+My No. 1 Tip for Non-Alcoholic Wines

 One hack to improve the flavor and complexity of non-alcoholic wine is to throw a few dashes of bitters in it.
 If you don't mind .5% alcohol you can use bartender's bitters, or I enjoy a fully non-alcoholic one from All The Bitter.
 Use the Aromatic or New Orleans for reds, and the Orange Bitters for whites.
 Start with 3-4 dashes and stir before enojying.